 Start by installing a (non-invasive) live chat function.
 There are plenty of free live chat tools available with easy installation now, and some even give you the ability to add FAQs as well as triggers that drive relevantly automated, but helpful, responses before escalating the chat to a human.
 If this option is available 24/7, it means that customers can get their queries answered quickly while still staying on your website, instead of getting a response a few days later, when their interest in your product may have dipped, or they might have bought from a competitor.

 Another crucial way of developing your customer service is by offering a range of helpful perks for shopping with you.
 One example of this is utilising third-party logins such as Gmail or Facebook to expedite the purchasing process.
 You might also offer free delivery, a choice of payment options and a flexible returns policy or money-back guarantee.
 These are all relatively simple ways of boosting your conversion rate by increasing customer satisfaction and user experience.
+If these steps don’t work for you there is also the option of a conversion rate optimization agency.

 5. Create urgency